jack775544/dbGen/readme.md

 # dbGen
 A random data generator made for relational databases

-Installation
+## Installation
----
 - Install Python 3.5 for your platform
 - Clone the repository
 - Done!

 There are no dependencies in this project.

-This has been tested mainly on Python 3.5 for Windows however cursory testing on Python 3.4 for Ubuntu seems to be successful.
+This has been tested mainly on Python 3.5 for Ubuntu.

+On Windows this will work in Python 3.5 for generating small datasets, however will throw an error on larger ones for unknown reasons.

-Usage
+## Usage
----
 Run the following command

 	python main.py > out.sql

-Example
+## Example
----
-The example code is documented and shows off all the built in data types and how to make a new custom data type.
-The test has the following schema:

-	/* This is tested in Oracle XE 11g */

-	CREATE TABLE birds (
-		bird_id INTEGER PRIMARY KEY,
-		bird_name VARCHAR2(50)
-    );

-    CREATE TABLE people (
-		person_id INTEGER PRIMARY KEY,
-		person_name VARCHAR2(30)
-    );

-    CREATE TABLE sightings (
-    	sighting_id INTEGER PRIMARY KEY,
-    	person_id INTEGER,
-		bird_id INTEGER,
-		latitude REAL,
-		longitude REAL,
-		epoch_time INTEGER,
-		CONSTRAINT fk_person_id FOREIGN KEY (person_id) REFERENCES people(person_id),
-		CONSTRAINT fk_bird_id FOREIGN KEY (bird_id) REFERENCES birds(bird_id)
-    );
+main.py contains a fully worked example of how to create a new dataset using the built in and custom datatypes, as well as a an example of using prior generated values.

-dbGen will create a set of insert statements that will fit this schema once the data schema layout has been inserted into the program.
+dbGen will create a set of `CREATE TABLE`, `ADD CONSTRAINT` and `INSERT INTO` statements that fit to the schema that you provide.